Cedar House care home

 0808 168 1300

 Cedar House offers a full range of residential and nursing care support, including trial stays, respite breaks and convalescent care as well as long term care.
 Residents are encouraged to bring important personal possessions to personalise their rooms.
 Cedar House operates an open visiting policy, where residents and loved ones may visit at convenient times.
-In common with all of our care homes, Cedar House’s manager has a qualified nursing background.
+In common with all of our retirement homes, Cedar House’s manager has a qualified nursing background.
 The home is fully registered with the Care Quality Commission and has ISO9001/2000 and Hospitality Assured accreditation.

 - Small, friendly and homely atmosphere